Hale Ka Lae

 No analysis available

-Searched for 'waitlist', 'waiting list', or similar wording related to parking and found none.
-Listings describe assigned stalls and separate LCE sales but do not reference a waitlist.
+I searched for 'parking waitlist', 'waiting list', and related phrases and found none.
+Listings describe assigned stalls and availability of parking sales as Limited Common Elements, but do not mention any waitlist system.

 No analysis available

-Public remarks explicitly describe card access for parking/secure areas, indicating the presence of a card/fob electronic access system for at least the parking entrance and likely building access points.
+Public remarks explicitly describe card access for parking/secure areas, indicating the presence of a card/fob electronic access system for at least parking and gated areas in the building.

-Remarks note on-site resident manager and describe the property as secure, but there is no explicit mention of an active security patrol or roving patrol service.
-Searched for 'patrol', 'roving security', and similar terms with no results.
+Listings emphasize on-site resident manager and a secure gated environment and one mention of 'security', but there is no explicit reference to an active security patrol or roving patrol service.
+Searched for phrases like 'security patrol', 'roving security' and found none; therefore patrol is not confirmed.

 No analysis available